-There are two types of the IELTS Test:
+There are Two Types of the IELTS Test

 The IELTS Academic test is taken by students and research scholars who wish to continue further studies in foreign universities.
 IELTS is widely recommended and accepted by almost every major university all across the world.
-The reason behind its wide acceptance is the fact that the curriculum and test structure reflects features of academic language and assesses whether a candidate is absolutely prepared to begin studying or training.
+The reason behind its wide acceptance is that the curriculum and test structure reflects features of academic language and assesses whether a candidate is prepared to begin studying or training.

 2. IELTS General Training

 Some key features of the IELTS Exam include the following:

 - The exam is fair to all and does not classify students based on culture.
-It invites and accepts people from all backgrounds and does not create any bias between the standard variations of the English language all across the world.
+It invites and accepts people from all backgrounds and does not create any bias between the standard variations of the level of English language all across the world.
 Native speakers and dialects of Australian, North American, British, and New Zealand English are given equal importance.

+What is IELTS exam test format?
+The IELTS test format contains four sections.
 The IELTS aims to test a candidate in 4 main abilities: Listening, Reading, Writing and Speaking in English.
 The duration of the exam is 2 hours and 45 minutes.

 - Multiple choice

-- Plan, map and diagram labeling
+- Plan, map and diagram labelling

 - Form, note, table, flow-chart,